 About the maker

-JJan Strumphler was born in Haarlem, the Netherlands in 1958.
+Jan Strumphler in his workshopJan Strumphler was born in Haarlem, the Netherlands in 1958.
 From 1984 to 1987 he trained at the Newark School of Violinmaking in England.
 After qualifying as a violinmaker, he then went to work for the well-known bow maker Matthew Coltman in London.
 He returned to the Netherlands in 1989 and set up as a bow maker in Vleuten, Utrecht.
 Besides making new bows, he also does repair and restoration work.
-He has been secretary of the Dutch Group of Violin- and Bow makers (NGV) since 1997.
+From 1997 to 2017 Jan was secretary of the Dutch Group of Violin- and Bow makers (NGV) since 1997.

 He is not the first Strumphler who earns his living with a combination of music and craft.
-The first Strumphler who came to the Netherlands, at the end of the eighteenth century, was the well-known organ builder Johannes Strumphler.
+The first Strumphler who came to the Netherlands, at the end of the eighteenth century, was the well-known organ builder Johannes Strümphler (after several years in the Netherlands, Johannes dropped the umlaut on the u in his surname).
 His organs are still to be found in churches and homes all over the Netherlands, and are still being played, for instance in the Eusebius Church in Arnhem and the Geertekerk in Utrecht.

 The media about Jan Strumphler